 "I look forward to continuing the work of the men and women who have come before me to keep ERAPPA moving forward," said MacLellan.
 "Though the operating plan touches on a lot of different areas, I think it's fair to say that I would like to focus on promoting membership retention, recruitment, and diversity.
-That combined with developing a new model for our educational programming at annual meetings, and creating an acThe shores of the Atlantic Coast played host to the 2005 ERAPPA Annual Meeting in New Jersey.

-curate, user-friendly database for accurate membership information are tops on the list of things to work on this year."
+That combined with developing a new model for our educational programming at annual meetings, and creating an accurate, user-friendly database for accurate membership information are tops on the list of things to work on this year."